 Your paperwork says a lot about the culture and professionalism of your organisation.

 In times of tight recruitment, you need to be the organisation that people want to apply to, not the one that has been plastered all over the local press for the shambolic approach you have to the staff you employ.
-Your paperwork needs to be consistent with the culture and tone set within the business… if you aim for quality, professionalism, respect, integrity then getting the paperwork is key.
+Your paperwork needs to be consistent with the culture and tone set within the business… if you aim for quality, professionalism, respect, and integrity, then getting the paperwork is key.

 Your paperwork is the key to efficiency within your business.